 Table 1.
-A Schematic Overview of the Variables Variable Description Source EPU economic policy uncertainty (news-based index) Website of Economic Policy Uncertainty COVID-19 observations of COVID-19 (measured as the number of infected cases of a novel COV 19 in the US and UK) (Centers for Disease Control and Prevention (CDC) Oil price oil prices (measured as WTI benchmark crude oil prices) Data Stream Source: The World Bank Database (2 020); Global Entrepreneurship
+A Schematic Overview of the Variables

+Description Source (news-based index) Website of Economic Policy Uncertainty observations of COVID-19 (measured as the number of infected cases of a novel COVID- 19 in the US and UK) Centers for Disease Control and Prevention (CDC) oil prices (measured as WTI benchmark crude oil prices) Data Stream (news-based index) observations of COVID-19 (measured as the number of infected cases of a novel COVID-19 in the US and UK) oil prices (measured as WTI

-Monitor (2020).
+Source: The World Bank Database (2020); Global Entrepreneurship Monitor (2020).